 Strength Workouts:

-Cardio is your ticket to losing weight, but adding some strength workouts into your walking or jogging routine will help add a consistent fat-burn throughout the day.
-This isn’t much, so if you skip one workout, cardio or strength, don’t skip cardio to lose 10 lbs.
+Cardio is your ticket to losing weight, but adding some strength workouts into your walking or jogging routine will help add a consistent fat burn throughout the day.
+This isn’t much, so if you skip one workout, cardio, or strength, don’t skip cardio to lose 10 lbs.
 Once you drop the 10 lbs, you can be more lenient with your cardio and add in more strength to maintain some muscle or tone.
 If you can do strength/hit workouts, this is even better because you can burn up your stored carbohydrates, so you can burn more fat instead of carbs throughout the day!

-These five steps to lose 10 lbs while breastfeeding will really help if you can stick to step one as close to 80% as possible.
+These five steps to lose 10 lbs while breastfeeding will help if you can stick to step one as close to 80% as possible.
 The key is your diet, focus on that first, then add in your workouts and exercise.
-Making sure you are intentional with your eating, rather than just grabbing what you are craving can make a big difference in not only your weight loss, but how you and baby both feel!
+Making sure you are intentional with your eating, rather than just grabbing what you are craving can make a big difference in not only your weight loss but how you and baby both feel!

 Sharing is caring!